 - I didn’t notice a huge difference in the velveteen finish compared to the matte after taking the extra step of applying steam from an iron, but it was a bit softer looking.

 - Final results take patience, take into account drying (4 hours) and ability to wash (72 hours) time to get to the final result.

 All in all I’d highly recommend this product as an addition to your stash.

 How about you?
-Have you used the soft fabric paint in any projects you’d like to share?
+Have you used the Tulip Soft Fabric paint in any projects you’d like to share?
 Tips and ideas are always more than welcome.
 We love to hear from you!

 Latest posts by CC Contributor (see all)